oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     streams and thus do have a size limit.
 Thus, TOSCA implementations should check against the size limit.

-> Tal’s comment: for functions we should specify their exact behavior
-> for various primitive types.
-Some won’t work on all types, e.g. “length”
-> should not work on integers.

 #### 9.1.1.2 integer

 A TOSCA *integer* is a 64-bit signed integer.